mdom/termpub/README.md

 The text can be hyphenated if pyphen are installed.

 This project was rewritten from perl to python.
-The location and format of the configuration file has changed.
 Your reading state is no longer saved in the epub document, but in a local sqlite file.
 You can find the last version of the perl code under the git branch `perl`.

 # OPTIONS